 Water actively growing plants moderately, allowing the top inch of the potting mix to dry out between regular, thorough waterings.
 Do not let the roots dry out or they will be burned by the fertilizer salts in the soil.
 Water citrus plant less in the slow growth period during the winter.

 Normal room temperatures, between 55 and 85°F. are fine; growth will stop at temperatures below 50 degrees.
 In summer heat, the plant must have good air circulation but be kept out of draughts.

-In winter, a rest period takes place and cool night temperatures of 40 to 50°F. are healthy for the plant.
+In winter, a rest period takes place and gradually adjusting to cooler temperatures of 50 to 60°F. is healthy for the plant.

 This plant needs to be firmly tucked into quick-draining, lightly acidic soil and kept fairly pot-bound.
 Repot in the spring, as necessary, every two years or so in a deep pot that will help balance the weight of the tree.
 A mixture of equal parts peat, compost and sharp sand are excellent or use a citrus-specific potting mix.

 Feed citrus a fertilizer with a 2-1-1 ratio (or a specialized citrus fertilizer), given every two weeks for actively growing plants, especially during flower and fruit development.
 Feeding is not necessary at other times.